shilaan/example-manuscripts/README.md

 To generate this manuscript, all you need to do is open `manuscript.Rmd` and click on the `Knit` button in the RStudio toolbar.
 You can also use the Menu to navigate to `File > Knit` or use a shortcut: `Control + Shift + K` on Windows/Linux, or `Command + Shift + K` on OS X.

 Note that you may have to install certain R packages before you can successfully knit these documents.
-Here are the lines of code that you can paste into your console (one by one) to do so:
+Here are the lines of code that you can paste into your console to do so:

 ### R package installations
 ```
 #install CRAN packages
-install.packages("broom")
-install.packages("glue")
-install.packages("here")
-install.packages("rpact")
-install.packages("rsvg")
-install.packages("tidyverse")
+install.packages(c(
+  "broom",
+  "devtools",
+  "glue",
+  "here",
+  "rpact",
+  "rvsg",
+  "tidyverse"
+))

 #install packages from GitHub
-install.packages("devtools")
-devtools::install_github("crsh/papaja@devel")
-devtools::install_github("crsh/citr")
-devtools::install_github('jorvlan/raincloudplots')
-devtools::install_github("mitchelloharawild/icons")
+devtools::install_github(c(
+  "crsh/papaja@devel",
+  "crsh/citr",
+  "jorvlan/raincloudplots",
+  "mitchelloharawild/icons"
+))
 ```